Tarelenion/Tarelenion/README.md

-- 👋 Hi, I’m Tarelenion Narlúin.
+- Hi, I’m Tarelenion Narlúin.
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-
+-

+yes, this profile does not have much information.
+But..
+How can you be sure that the informations on my profile was genuine even if I had one anyways? so... it is basically the same for you.

 <!---
 Tarelenion/Tarelenion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.